 - And if you think you wouldn’t win in court, you’re unlikely to push as hard as you should in your negotiations over a settlement.

 Research shows that when a tight deadline is imposed on a negotiation, both sides routinely think the deadline will hurt them and benefit their counterparts.
 Although it’s true that time pressure will force you to concede more quickly, the deadline will exert just as much pressure on the other side – a fact that many negotiators forget.

-Overconfidence About Future Success
+Overconfidence About Future Success in Business Negotiation

 Of course, negotiators also can be overconfident of their chances of “winning” a negotiation or competition.
-When a task is easy, when you side seems strong, or when you are highly motivated to succeed, you are likely to believe that you will best the other side.
+When a task is easy, when your side seems strong, or when you are highly motivated to succeed, you are likely to believe that you will best the other side.

 In a union-management negotiation, for instance, if the union’s strike fund is flush, the union may be more motivated to hold out for its demands than if reserves are low.